SavvasRaptis/Jets-Reformation/figures/README.md

 # Reproduce figures
-Source data are accessible freely online.
+Data for reproducing the analysis of the manuscript and the fiures are accessible freely online.
 Magnetospheric Multiscale (MMS) are available through the [MMS repository](https://lasp.colorado.edu/mms/sdc/public/).
 For the solar wind measurements, one can access the [OMNI high-resolution](https://omniweb.gsfc.nasa.gov/form/omni_min.html) repository.
-Alternatively you can access the MMS data directly from a pre-made .mat file available in the data folder of this [repository]((https://github.com/SavvasRaptis/Jets-Reformation))
+Alternatively you can access the MMS data directly from a pre-made .mat files available in the data folder of this [repository]((https://github.com/SavvasRaptis/Jets-Reformation))

 ## General instructions